konLiogka/guitarTuner/README.md

-# Application
+# 🎸Application

-This is a guitar tuner app.
-Download the application from [here](https://github.com/konLiogka/guitarTuner/blob/main/app-debug.apk).
+This is a guitar tuner app for Android.
 It utilizes the YIN algorithm for pitch detection, made thanks to this [paper](http://audition.ens.fr/adc/pdf/2002_JASA_YIN.pdf).
 [Here's](https://www.youtube.com/watch?v=pbleU_p67YU&t=7s) a video showing how it works.
 > [!NOTE]
 > May lag on older phones, works very well on my samsung S10 though.
 Susceptible to noise!
 Be careful when tuning, let the note to ring.

-# Description
 This is my first serious programming project.
 I chose this type of application because its not a common concept, not something that can be easily found as a free and open source app.
-This app was made for guitars but I guess it can be used on any instrument.
 There are pre-added tunings as well as the ability to add custom ones!

+# 🛠Getting Started
+To install the program on you android device, simply download the build file from [here](https://github.com/konLiogka/guitarTuner/blob/main/app-debug.apk) and open it on your device.
+On startup, the app is set to manual E standard tuning.
+To tune your guitar, simply select the note you want to adjust.
+On the top, there's an indicator as well as messages for tuning up/down or indicating that the string is OK.
+You can select another predefined tuning or simply add your own.

-# How it works
+# 🔬How it works
 The application was made solely using Java in android studio.
 The pitch detection algorithm, while not completely handmade, does not use any external libraries.